 I am presenting a poster.
-What do I need to bring for this?
+What does that entail and what do I need to bring for this?

-You'll only need to bring your printed poster with you and be ready to present/discuss your research with others during your scheduled poster session.
-We provide a 40" x 60" foam-core board and easel along with push pins, that you'll use to pin your poster to the foam board.
+You'll only need to bring your printed poster with you.
+We provide a foam-core board and easel along with push pins, that you'll use to pin your poster to the foam board.
+The foam-core board is typically 40" x 60" in size, but your poster does not need to be that size (see the question below about specific poster dimensions).